 - assessment and intervention knowledge and tools using a medically-informed behavioural management approach

-Workshop Day 2 – Beyond the Basics – the second day of this workshop will provide participants with the ability to identify, discuss and apply continence strategies for complex cases, including children with developmental and physical diagnoses, and those who fail first-line treatment.
+Advanced Workshop–Beyond the Basics–the advanced module of this workshop will provide participants with the ability to identify, discuss and apply continence strategies for complex cases, including children with developmental and physical diagnoses, and those who fail first-line treatment.
 This day of the workshop will cover:

 - application of knowledge and strategies covered “the basics workshop” with more complex cases (eg developmental disabilities)